Table of Contents[Hide][Show]

-Under Night In-Birth was originally released in 2012 for the Arcades in Japan.
+Under Night In-Birth was originally released in 2012 in Japanese arcades.
 This title took off with fans and its strong following allowed the indie title to get worldwide attention.
-Since then there have been updates to the game bringing it to other consoles such as Under Night In-Birth Exe:Late[st] which released for the PlayStation 4 platform.
+Since then, there have been updates to the game bringing it to other consoles such as Under Night In-Birth Exe:Late[st] which released for the PlayStation 4.
 This is an anime-style 2D fighter that will be appealing to casual fighting fans.
 Overall, the game was developed to allow inexperienced players for the fighting genre to deliver some powerful combo attacks.

 Virtua Fighter 5 Ultimate Showdown

 It’s been a while since we’d seen a new Virtua Fighter game hit consoles.
 Virtua Fighter 5 launched in 2006, but a remastered edition launched in 2021.
 Virtua Fighter 5 Ultimate Showdown brought upgraded visuals, a new UI, an improved soundtrack, and unique online features.
 However, the downside for fans of the franchise is that this game is an exclusive release for the PlayStation 4 platform.
 With that said, if you’re a PlayStation Plus subscriber, you’ll get the game for free.

 Dead or Alive 5: Last Round

 Platform: Arcade, PC, Xbox One, PS3, PS4, Xbox 360

 Release Date: PS4, Xbox One, Xbox 360 – February 17, 2015

 PS3: February 24, 2015